Meet the Characters

 He knew Uncle Archibald.
 He knew Thompson.
 He knows rather more about the Ranjang Estate than a retired officer has any business knowing.
 He is a man of networks and arrangements.
 Of quiet conversations in first class saloons, of names in small leather notebooks, of connections that stretch far beyond any single ship or territory.
 He does not need to threaten.
 The threat is always someone else, somewhere else, arranged in advance and entirely deniable.

-Fairfax is the operational heart of everything that goes wrong for Julian and Samuel in Books one and two.
+Fairfax is the operational heart of everything that goes wrong for Julian and Samuel in novels one and two.
 He is never crude.
 He never raises his voice.
 He simply ensures that inconvenient people encounter inconvenient circumstances.

 Mr. Chen Wei Ming is calculated!